ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Attestation Keys Triple {#sec-comid-triple-attest-key}

-An Attestation Keys triple relates one or more cryptographic keys to an Attesting Environment.
+An Attest Key triple record relates one or more cryptographic keys to an Attesting Environment.
-The attest key triple subject identifies an Attesting Environment whose object is an array of cryptographic keys used to validate the integrity of Evidence.
-The predicate asserts that any of the key(s) (found in the triple object) can be used to validate integrity of Evidence.
+The cryptographic keys are wielded by an Attesting Environment that collects measurements from a Target Environment.
+The cryptographic keys sign Evidence.
+The Verifier SHOULD perform offline verification of key contained in Attest Key triples.

-If contained in a CoRIM, this triple endorses that the key(s) were provisioned to the Attesting Environment.
+When Attest Key triples are contained in a CoRIM, it endorses that the keys were securely provisioned to the named Attesting Environment.

-The Verifier SHOULD perform offline verification of the key(s).

-An Attestation Keys triple relates one or more cryptographic keys to an Attesting Environment.
-The attest key triple subject is an Attesting Environment whose object is one or more cryptographic keys.
-The predicate asserts that the Attesting Environment integrity protects Evidence using at least one of the keys.
+Additional details about how a key was provisioned or is protected may be asserted using Endorsements such as  `endorsed-triples`.

-Depending on which `$crypto-key-type-choice` form is supplied, the Verifier may need to take different steps to locate or verify the key.
+Depending on key formatting, as defined by `$crypto-key-type-choice`, the Verifier may take different steps to locate and verify the key.

-Note: some keys can only be used for attestation purposes, hence should not be mistaken for device identities.
+If a key has usage restrictions that limits its use to Evidence signing, Verifiers SHOULD check for key use that violates usage restrictions.

 ~~~ cddl
 {::include cddl/attest-key-triple-record.cddl}
 ~~~